Reolink IP NVR/camera

 • Auto track method (Digital, Digital first, Pan/Tilt first)

-• Status LED (Doorbell only: Stay off, Auto, Auto & always on at night)
+• Doorbell LED (Stay off, Auto, Auto & always on at night)

 PTZ preset positions can be set in the Reolink app/windows/web client, the names of the presets will be loaded into Home Assistant at the start of the integration.
 When adding new preset positions, please restart the Reolink integration.

-Auto quick reply messages can be recorded in the Reolink app where a name is also supplied.
+Play quick reply messages/Auto quick reply messages can be recorded in the Reolink phone app where a name is also supplied.
 New or updated quick reply messages will be loaded into Home Assistant at the start of the integration.
 When adding new quick reply messages, please restart the Reolink integration.

 Siren entities

 If the camera supports a siren, a siren entity will be created.
-When using the siren turn-on service, the siren will continue to sound until the siren turn-off service is called.
+When using the siren turn-on action, the siren will continue to sound until the siren turn-off action is called.

 In some camera models, there is a delay of up to 5 seconds between the turn-off command and the sound stopping.
-The siren turn-on service supports setting a volume and a duration (no turn-off service call is needed in that case).
+The siren turn-on action supports setting a volume and a duration (no turn-off action call is needed in that case).

 Switch entities